Domain-Generalizable Multiple-Domain Clustering: Abstract

 \section{Abstract}

-Accurately clustering high-dimensional measurements is vital for adequately analyzing scientific data.
-Deep learning machinery has remarkably improved clustering capabilities in recent years due to its ability to extract meaningful representations.
-In this work, we are given unlabeled samples from multiple source domains, and we aim to learn a shared classifier that assigns the examples to various clusters.
-Evaluation is done by using the classifier for predicting cluster assignments in a previously unseen domain.
-This setting generalizes the problem of unsupervised domain generalization to the case in which no supervised learning samples are given (completely unsupervised).
-Towards this goal, we present an end-to-end model and evaluate its capabilities on several multi-domain image datasets.
-Specifically, we demonstrate that our model is more accurate than schemes that require fine-tuning using samples from the target domain or some level of supervision.
+This work generalizes the problem of unsupervised domain generalization to the case in which no labeled samples are available (completely unsupervised).
+We are given unlabeled samples from multiple source domains, and we aim to learn a shared predictor that assigns examples to semantically related clusters.
+Evaluation is done by predicting cluster assignments in previously unseen domains.
+Towards this goal, we propose a two-stage training framework: (1) self-supervised pre-training for extracting domain invariant semantic features.
+(2) multi-head cluster prediction with pseudo labels, which rely on both the feature space and cluster head prediction, further leveraging a novel prediction-based label smoothing scheme.
+We demonstrate empirically that our model is more accurate than baselines that require fine-tuning using samples from the target domain or some level of supervision.
+Our code is available at \url{https://github.com/AmitRozner/domain-generalizable-multiple-domain-clustering}.